As I sit here in our (almost) completed open-plan kitchen diner, it feels unreal that this is really ours.

-Finally, after seven years of ignoring the cramped surroundings and wobbly stair rail and the lack of storage and a front door that went out of fashion some time back in the 1990s, it was finally time to get the house we’d worked so hard – and sacrificed so much – for.
+Finally, after seven years of ignoring the cramped surroundings and wobbly stair rail and the lack of storage and a front door that went out of fashion some time back in the 1990s, it was finally time to get the new home and open plan living we’d worked so hard, and sacrificed so much, for.

 Building work started a few weeks into the new year, and – I’ll be honest – there were a couple of hairy weeks, like when our entire back wall was replaced with a few sheets of chipboard… and then the winter storms hit, and our street was dumped with over a foot of snow and ice.

 The upstairs was simultaneously being ripped out so we all crammed in the front room wrapped in sleeping bags with gloves and hats on, while Mum worriedly texted from New Zealand to make sure we weren’t suffering from hypothermia.

 For the next few months we squeezed into that one room as work carried on outside.